Jeffocube/SAE_GUI/README.md

 # How to use cansee
 Use: "wget http://skpang.co.uk/dl/cantest.tar" to obtain the source files needed to build the cansee program.

-Enter the command:
+Enter the command: "tar xf cantest.tar"

-tar xf cantest.tar

 Change directories into linux-can-utils and transfer the cansee.c file into the directory.